mattn/vim-lsp-settings/README.md

 ## Usage

+If you install rls already, you can use rls without configurations.
+But if you not installed rls yet, you can install it by following [this instruction](https://github.com/rust-lang/rls#setup).

 If you install clangd already, you can use clangd for C/C++ without configurations.
 But if you install clang with named clangd-6.0, you can replace executable like below:

 ```vim